 A margin clause limits the amount you can receive for a loss if a property that's subject to a blanket limit is damaged or destroyed.
 A blanket limit applies one limit to several properties or to several types of property, and many commercial policies include them.

 A margin clause eliminates much of the benefit of a blanket limit when it's included in property insurance coverage.

 A margin clause is added to a commercial property policy by an endorsement.
 It states that your insurer won't pay more than a specified percentage of the value of the damaged property if a loss occurs.

 The endorsement includes a schedule of the insured property that lists each type of property that's insured under a blanket limit.
 Each is identified by a premises number, a building number and description.
 A margin clause schedule would look something like this:

 Description of Property:

-For example, suppose that you have purchased a property policy with a $3 million blanket limit.
-Your current policy is based on the following values you submitted to your insurer (assume limits and values represent replacement costs):
+Let's say you've purchased a property policy with a $3 million blanket limit.
+Your policy is based on the following values which you submitted to your insurer:

 - Business Personal Property at Premises #1: $500,000.

 - The building at Premises #2 (250 Market St.): $1 million.